 The article I was reading was this one on Breitbart.com by Allum Bokhari (who he?) and Milo Yiannopoulos (Now him I know, as Robert De Niro might say).
 The article explains what the alternative right is, which is useful because many people, including myself, are not really sure.
 Some scaremongering lefties like to imagine alt-righters are plain old neo-Nazis.
-Closer to the truth is that they are just a bunch of disgruntled conservatives whose views are not represented by the established conservative parties, nor are their beliefs given an airing in mainstream conservative media outlets.
+Closer to the truth is that they are just a bunch of mainly young, disgruntled conservatives whose views are not represented by the established conservative parties, nor are their beliefs given an airing in mainstream conservative media outlets.
 The alt-right feels the people who should be leading them have been replaced by pod people who look, talk and smile like conservatives but aren’t.
-Alt-righters have therefore escaped to the outer regions and badlands of the internet where they sit around camp fires in tattered clothes plotting their revenge.
+Alt-righters have therefore escaped to the outer regions and badlands of the internet where they sit around camp fires in tattered clothing, plotting their revenge.
 This way they don’t have to endure the sight of Marco Rubio’s stupid, grinning, Thunderbird-style face.

 So alt-righters are no Hitler-admiring skinheads, nor do they want to beat up immigrants, though they might want to punch a few white cheerleaders of multiculturalism, who have forced mass immigration on the rest of us.
 I certainly do.